Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 * **Kitespot information** – Like to implement information on the different spots like launching size, beach condition (gras, sand, rocks..), water dept, as well as parking, GPS connection (a lot of areas don’t have a good reception).
 To get accurate information you need to use backend programs as well as payed services.

-* **Spot direction** – Implement traveling directions from current location to spot destination.
+* **Travel direction** – Implement traveling directions from current location to spot destination.
 For this you need to use a payed service in ESRI.

 ### Technologies Used